ClinicianTurnedCoder/matlab/README.md

 Should the user decide to quarter their experiment, they should progress to A-a_BoundaryOnset.m, else progress to B_ELISTthruEPOCH.m.

+### Optional: Quartering
+This step would require some optimization, could be done better using loops, and an array of event codes.

 #### A-a_BoundaryOnset.m

 #### A-b_DesignateQuarters.m

+This file will load each of the quartered files, and change the event codes to include 'x0' (where x represents quarter number, e.g. 1st quarter is 10, 2nd is 20, etc) in front of the relevant event code that was specified in the experimental design.
+The user would need to change the 'TargetCode' and 'NewCode' flags to their specific event codes.

 ### B_ELISTthruEPOCH.m